Concerned about my child's behaviour in school

 - My child has high levels of anxiety

-- My child is showing difficult behaviour at school
+- My child's behaviour at school can be challenging to manage

 - I think my child may be being bullied